Hands-on Workshop: The Art of Upcycling

 Possible Extensions and Combinations

-As this workshop format is quite intense, we encourage you to consider an extension of the program with one more week.
-This can easily be done by adding elements of the following formats:
+Since this workshop format is quite intensive, we recommend that you consider extending the program for an additional week.
+This is easily done by adding elements of the following formats:

 If you would like us to make a custom-made proposal, please send us a request by filling in the contact form.